zowe/docs-site/docs/extend/extend-apiml/custom-metadata.md

 * **customMetadata.apiml.corsEnabled**

-    When this parameter is set to `true`, CORS are enabled on the service level for all the service routes.
+    When this parameter is set to `true`, CORS is enabled on the service level for all the service routes.
-    For more information about the Cross-Origin Resource Sharing (CORS) check [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+    For more information, see this article about [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).